Warmian–Masurian Voivodeship: Ethnic and religious structure

+Pasłęk in the western part of the voivodeship is considered the first place in present-day Poland where Dutch immigrants settled (in 1297).
+There is a claim that they were participants in the killing of Floris V, Count of Holland in 1296, who then fled east, which is alluded to by Dutch poet Joost van den Vondel in his work Gijsbrechcie van Aemstel (1637).

 Cities and towns

-The Voivodeship contains 3 cities and 47 towns.
+The Voivodeship contains three cities and 47 towns.
 These are listed below in descending order of population (according to official figures for 2019):

 Administrative division

-Warmian–Masurian Voivodeship is divided into 21 counties (powiaty): 2 city counties and 19 land counties.
+Warmian–Masurian Voivodeship is divided into 21 counties (powiaty): two city counties and 19 land counties.
 These are further divided into 116 gminas.

 The counties are listed in the following table (ordering within categories is by decreasing population).

-Tourism

-Palaces and Gothic castles, former seats of the Teutonic Order, seats of Chapter houses and bishops provide a number of attractions for tourists.
-Gothic churches such as the Archcathedral of Frombork and the collegiate church in Dobre Miasto, as well as churches in Orneta and Kętrzyn delight visitors with the uniqueness of their architectonic details.
-In collections of the Warmia and Mazury Museum in Olsztyn, visitors can find numerous tokens from the time when Nicolaus Copernicus lived in Warmia.